British Pain Society: Services

-Booklets and other resources are available for people living with pain as well as an informative website available to the public to ensure that patients are aware of pain management services and about their pain.
-A patient liaison committee was created in 2001 to act in an advisory capacity to the Council of the British Pain Society to ensure that the views of patients are represented within the Society.
-The committee works to improve patient information within the society and at least one member of the committee is invited to sit on each publication working party.
+Resources are available for both professionals and people living with pain through an informative website (www.britishpainsociety.org).
+Some information is open access and some is restricted to members only.
+A Patient Liaison Committee (PLC) was created in 2001 to act in an advisory capacity to the Council of the British Pain Society to ensure that the views of patients were represented within the Society.
+This has evolved to become The Patient Voice Committee (TPVC).
+The committee works to improve patient collaboration with all day-to-day functions of the society, furthering its aims and aspirations.
+Members of the TPVC are invited to actively engage in the work of the Special Interest Groups and Working / Task and Finish Groups.

 British Pain Society as a multidisciplinary team

 Dr. Andrew Diamond (former President) was instrumental in opening membership, allowing professionals who were not clinicians to be able to join and run the Society.
 Professor Paul Watson (a physiotherapist) notes that he was the first non-medical professional to be part of the Pain Society Council, and he later served as Chairs of the Education Committee and Scientific Committee, eventually becoming the President of the BPS in 2009.
-Today, there are hundreds of members from different specialties.
+Today, there are over seven hundred members from different specialties.

 British Pain Society publications

 British Journal of Pain

 British Journal of Pain is the official journal of the British Pain Society.
-It is a peer reviewed quarterly British journal with an international multidisciplinary editorial board.
+It is a peer-reviewed quarterly British journal with an international multidisciplinary editorial board.
 The journal publishes original research and reviews on all major aspects of pain and pain management.